breakintoprogram/next-bbc-basic/tests/README.md

 - circle.bbc: Draw a filled in circle
 - mandlebrot.bbc: Draw a Mandlebrot set
 - hatgraph.bbc: A 3D graph
+- sound.bbc: Tests the SOUND command, should play Amazing Grace

 And there are also a set of Rugg/Feldman (PCW) benchmark programs; benchm1.bbc to benchm8.bbc